CosmWasm/docs-deprecated/dev-academy/lesson-2/01-what-is-smart-contracts.md

 }
 ```

-As you can see smart contracts are now magic and very similar to any other programmed logic.
+As you can see smart contracts are not magic and very similar to any other programmed logic.

 Differences from any backend development are new concepts from cryptography and other disciplines:
   - [hash](https://www.investopedia.com/terms/h/hash.asp)